Maybe you’ve got a few tablespoons of freshly squeezed lemon juice left over from your last baking session.

 How To Store Lemon Juice

-Freshly squeezed lemon juice should go straight in the refrigerator, either in an old bottle or another resealable airtight container.
+Freshly squeezed lemon juice should go straight into the refrigerator, either in an old bottle or another resealable airtight container.
 Since this lemon juice doesn’t have preservatives in, the Vitamin C content will start going down fast, so try to finish your lemon juice soon, or only squeeze as much as you need for the day.

 As for store-bought lemon juice without preservatives, store it as you would fresh lemon juice.